Lounge Hours of Operations

 - Wednesday 5:00pm - 10:00pm

-- Saturday - See monthly calendar for events
+- Saturday - See monthly calendar for events, opening and closing times.

 Children under 21 years of age are not allowed in the Lounge after 9PM when alcohol is being served, unless it is a private party.